 Can Attorneys Negotiate With the IRS?

-Yes, as your tax attorney can communicate and negotiate with the IRS on your behalf.
+Yes, your tax attorney can communicate and negotiate with the IRS on your behalf.

 The IRS is well-versed in the law, but the average taxpayer isn’t.
-Because of this, the IRS must allow taxpayers to seek legal counsel when they request it.
+Because of this, the IRS must allow taxpayers to seek legal counsel upon request.

-Therefore, per Internal Revenue Code Section 7421(b)(2), the IRS must stop talking to taxpayers if they say they would prefer to consult with a tax attorney, CPA, or enrolled agent regarding their tax situation.
-This law is intended to protect the taxpayer, who is often at a disadvantage when it comes to negotiating a tax debt or another tax matter with the IRS.
+Therefore, per Internal Revenue Code Section 7521(b)(2), the IRS must stop talking to taxpayers if they say they would prefer to consult with a tax attorney, CPA, or enrolled agent regarding their tax situation.
+This law is intended to protect the taxpayer.

 What Are Some Tax Attorney Strategies That Can Help During IRS Negotiations?